 Politifact is “a fact-checking website that rates the accuracy of claims by elected officials and others who speak up in American politics”.
 They do this to “to give citizens the information they need to govern themselves in a democracy.”

 Even though we are also obsessed with our phones (texts, tweets, Facebook, email and much more), the average American still finds time to watch more than 5 hours of TV per day.
 Only a very tiny fraction of us watch 0 hours of TV each day.
 I (Sue) am one of those people.
 This includes no cable, no ‘smart’ TV, no Netflix or other movies (except when I’m on my bicycle wind trainer in the basement during inclement weather) and no flat-screen-monitor hanging on the wall in the living room.
 Or the kitchen.
 Or the bathroom, bedroom, office, car, etc.

 I have gone as far as to get a device that turns TVs off.
 When I feel attacked or trapped by loud, offensive commercials, news stories or shows being broadcast in public places, I just turn them off.
 Most people don’t notice.
 Those that do usually just shrug their shoulders and do something else.

-I have lived without TV for over 25 years (about half of my life).
+I have lived without TV for more than 30 years (about half of my life).
 Most people are appalled when I say I don’t have TV.
 They often ask “If you don’t watch TV, how do you know what’s going on?”
 (Answer: I read local, state and national newspapers.)

 Research conducted in 2013 by Thinkbox, a commercial television marketing association, discovered there are six main reasons that people watch television: “to unwind, for comfort, to connect, for an experience, to escape, or to indulge”.
 Many of us believe that TV is neutral, that it simply informing us and entertaining us.